Local transportation company assists in Schoharie limo crash investigation

 “We helped the NTSB with their investigation of the accident,” said David Brown, President of Premiere Transportation.

+Brown said it was important to get Prestige Limousine, the company that was involved in the accident, off the roads.

 “They asked us for a favor if they could inspect the rest of Prestige’s fleet here.
-Now we did not inspect the limo that got in the accident.
-We only inspected 4 of their vehicles.
-They were brought here, inspected and to my knowledge the vehicles were crushed,” said he.
+Now, we did not inspect the limo that got in the accident.
+We only inspected four of their vehicles.
+They were brought here, inspected, and to my knowledge, the vehicles were crushed,” he said.

 From being in the business for over 30 years, Brown said he has never seen vehicles in such bad condition.

 “They were pretty much learning from us about the rules, regulations, and how the vehicles were stretched.
-We also informed them about manufacturing of the vehicles,” said he.
+We also informed them about manufacturing of the vehicles,” he explained.

-The NTSB wants Governor Cuomo to implement recommendations from 2014 that deal with vehicle repair certification requirements and progressive enforcement actions.
+The NTSB wants Governor Andrew Cuomo to implement recommendations from 2014 that deal with vehicle repair certification requirements and progressive enforcement actions.
 They want stretch limos to be defined as a passenger vehicle with a capacity of 10 or more people as a bus.
-The agency also wants the NYDMV to review it’s policies and protocols on stretch limo inspections.
+The agency also wants the NY Department of Motor Vehicles to review it’s policies and protocols on stretch limo inspections.

 LATEST STORIES